top of page

 PORTSMOUTH, NH SUSTAINABILITY & PLANNING DEPARTMENT: WWW.CITYOFPORTSMOUTH.COM/PLANPORTSMOUTH

-ROCKINGHAM PLANNING COMMISSION: HTTP://WWW.THERPC.ORG
+ROCKINGHAM PLANNING COMMISSION: HTTPS://WWW.THERPC.ORG

 • Mission: Operating as a regional government organization, the Commission serves in an advisory role to local governments in order to promote coordinated planning, orderly growth, efficient land use, transportation access and environmental protection.